-Election 2020: Māori Party launch election campaing targeting 'racism and inequity'
+Election 2020: Māori Party launch election campaign targeting 'racism and inequity'

 About 500 people packed onto the grounds of Hoani Waititi marae in Tāmaki Makaurau/Auckland on Saturday, as the party unveiled its flagship policy to put Māori at the forefront, and rally support in its fight to re-enter Parliament.

-Whānau First would ensure a quarter of Government Covid-19 recovery spending was funnelled into projects led by Māori and involving Māori-led businesses.
+Whānau First would ensure a quarter of Government spending was funnelled into projects led by Māori and involving Māori-led businesses.

 The affirmative action policy, modelled off programmes overseas, demands Māori equity and equality to help reverse "decades of discrimination and disadvantage", and put Te Tiriti o Waitangi/Treaty of Waitangi at the core of government.